Garoto Cósmico

-Garoto Cósmico (Cosmic Boy), English localized title Worldturner Circus, is a 2007 Brazilian animated film directed by Alê Abreu.
+Garoto Cósmico (Cosmic Boy), English localized title Worldturner Circus, is a 2007 Brazilian animated musical science fantasy comedy film directed by Alê Abreu (in his feature directorial debut).
 The film debuted at the 2007 Anima Mundi, and was theatrically released in Brazil on January 11, 2008.

 The film featured several Brazilian singers and actors such as Arnaldo Antunes, Vanessa da Mata, Wellington Nogueira and Belchior.
 It was the last film in which the actor Raul Cortez participated, voicing the character Giramundos.